-Have the Conversation With Your Loved Ones: Before you introduce this topic to others, we highly encourage you to approach it with your loved ones first.
-The Conversation Starter Kit can help.
+Have the conversation with those who matter most: Before you introduce this topic to others, we highly encourage you to approach it with important people in your life first.
+The Conversation Starter Guide can help.

-Community Getting Started Guide: You can use the Guide to help figure out where to get started with engaging your community in end-of-life care conversations, and how to think about engaging other community partners in this work.
+Community Getting Started Guide: You can use the Guide to help figure out where to get started with engaging your community in conversations about health care wishes through the end of life, and how to think about engaging other community partners in this work.

-Community calls: Live and recorded webinars on presenting TCP, community planning, and other suggestions for encouraging end-of-life care conversations in your community.
+Community calls: Live and recorded webinars on presenting TCP, community planning, and other suggestions for encouraging conversations about health care wishes through the end of life in your community.

 Branding Guide: How to promote your work to align with The Conversation Project’s resources and mission.
-Includes directions for co-branding our kits with your organization’s logo.
+Includes directions for editing and co-branding our guides with your organization’s logo.

 Types of Community Partners: Types of community partners to consider working with.

-Community Case Studies: Short examples of how people are promoting end-of-life care conversations in their communities.
+Community Case Studies: Short examples of how people are promoting conversations about health care wishes through the end of life in their communities.

 Progress Tracker: a tool for tracking your partners, your activities, and your reach.